-Delaware’s five State museums are now open with self-guided tours that allow visitors to experience the history of the First State while continuing to take all recommended steps to safeguard public health.
+Delaware’s State museums are open with tours that allow visitors to experience the history of the First State while continuing to take all recommended steps to safeguard public health.

-In keeping with the Phase II reopening guidance issued by Gov. John Carney in the wake of the coronavirus pandemic, the five museums administered by the Delaware Division of Historical and Cultural Affairs — the John Dickinson Plantation, Johnson Victrola Museum, Old State House and Zwaanendael Museum — are now accepting reservations for tours.
+In keeping with Gov. Carney’s COVID-19 guidance, four museums administered by the Delaware Division of Historical and Cultural Affairs — the John Dickinson Plantation, Johnson Victrola Museum, Old State House and Zwaanendael Museum — are accepting reservations for tours.
 The New Castle Court House Museum is temporarily closed until Spring 2022 due to the installation of a fire suppression system.

-Reservations are required and are only available by calling the museum that you wish to visit.
+Reservations are available only by calling the museum that you wish to visit (see list below).
 The health and safety of the division’s visitors and staff is our highest priority.
 With that in mind, we ask that all visitors follow the following rules and guidelines:

 For more information about each museum please click on the links below.
 If you are ready to make a reservation, please call the museum of your choice.